paletteml/mlsync/README.md

 mlsync --config config.yaml
 ```

+{% note %}

-First time you run, you will be prompted to choose a page to sync to.
+**Note:** First time you run, you will be prompted to choose a page to sync to.
 From the options, choose the page you created in the previous step (`Demo`).

+{% endnote %}

 That's it!
 You can now view your MLFlow runs in Notion.
-As long as mlsync is running, all your future experiments and runs in this directory should appear in the selected Notion page.
+As long as mlsync is running in the background,
+all your future experiments and runs in this directory should appear in the selected Notion page.

 ### Troubleshooting